The First Major Battle of the English Civil War, fought on 23rdOctober 1642

 These two Protestant soldiers devised differing systems of battle, which produced conflicting schools of tactics in the English Civil War on each side.
 This conflict showed itself immediately at Edgehill, where the Earl of Lindsey resigned his appointment as Royalist commander following a dispute over which system to adopt.

 Prince Maurice applied the older system of tactics, which relied heavily on the use of firearms as against shock.
-Cavalry approached their target at a slow speed and discharged their pistols in a rolling sequence of ranks before engaging in mêlée.
-The infantry used a similar system, forming 15 or more ranks, with the musketeers discharging their pieces before countermarching to the rear to reload, delivering a rolling fire at the enemy.
-Each infantry formation contained a force of pikemen, who would keep the enemy at bay with their 16 foot pointed weapons or use them as offensive weapons in an advance.
+Cavalry approached their target at a slow speed, and discharged their pistols in a rolling sequence of ranks, before engaging in mêlée.
+The infantry used a similar system, forming 15 or more ranks, with the musketeers discharging their pieces, before countermarching to the rear to reload, delivering a rolling fire at the enemy.
+Each infantry formation contained a force of pikemen, which would keep the enemy at bay with their 16 foot pointed weapons, or use them as offensive weapons in an advance.

 Gustavus Adolphus, on the other hand, put his tactical emphasis on massed fire and shock action.
-Infantry musketeers formed as few as 3 to 6 ranks, closing up to deliver a single volley, before the onset of the attack.
-Swedish cavalry delivered their attack by way of a charge at speed and were prohibited from firing their pistols, other than in the mêlée that followed the charge.
-Cavalry charges were conducted at speed using the sword, thereby returning to the traditional role of the horseman in battle.
+Infantry musketeers formed as few as 3 to 6 ranks, closing up to deliver a single volley before the assault.
+Swedish cavalry delivered their attack by way of a charge, and were prohibited from firing pistols, other than in the mêlée that followed .
+Cavalry charges were conducted at speed, using the sword, thereby returning to the traditional role of the horseman in battle.

 Small field guns were produced, light enough to move around the battlefield and provide immediate support to the other arms.
 Some guns were made of leather.
 The Swedes deployed groups of ‘Commanded Musketeers’, to provide fire support for the cavalry and other units.